|

 "My lady?" she said softly.
 The woman stirred.
 "My

-lady?" she said more loudly.
+lady?" she repeated, more loudly.

 Where is Legolas?
 Oh" She picked up a piece of parchment